 - Dialing 911 from any campus telephone. - Dialing 911 from a pay phone or cell phone.
-The call is answered by the Houston Emergency Center and will be routed to the appropriate emergency resource (police, fire or EMS). - Using one of the emergency phones located throughout campus.

-When calling 911, you should advise the police telecommunicator that you are calling from MD Anderson or UTHealth.
-Off-campus calls for emergency assistance should be directed to the nearest local law enforcement agency having jurisdiction.
+The call is answered by the Houston Emergency Center and will be routed to the appropriate emergency resource (police, fire or EMS). - Using one of the emergency Blue Light phones located throughout campus. - When calling 911 while on campus, advise 911 that you are calling from MD Anderson or UTHealth. - When calling 911 while offcampus, emergency assistance will be directed to the nearest local law enforcement agency that has jurisdiction.

-Remember to always:

-- Provide your name, phone number and location.
-When possible, provide your exact location, as the operator may not recognize MD Anderson or UTHealth building names or acronyms. - Describe the incident clearly and accurately. - Allow the dispatcher to end the call; do not hang up.
+Remember to always provide your name, phone number and location.
+When possible, provide your exact location, as the operator may not recognize MD Anderson or UTHealth building names or acronyms.
+Describe the incident clearly and accurately, and allow the dispatcher to end the call; do not hang up.